Computation of hyperspherical Bessel functions: Analytic properties of hyperspherical Bessel functions

 and the duplication formula for the gamma function $\Gamma(2(l+1))$.

 Because the Gegenbauer polynomials are easy to compute in a stable fashion, equation~\eqref{eq:Gegenbauer} can be used to create a compact method for the computation of the $K=1$ hyperspherical Bessel functions.
-However, we will use equation~\eqref{eq:Gegenbauer} in a slightly different way.
+However, for our application we will need to compute the hyperspherical Bessel functions for fixed $\nu$ and many values of $l$.
+For that purpose the direct implementation is sub-optimal, since recurrence in the Gegenbauer polynomials is effectively a recurrence in $\nu$.
+This means that most points in the recurrence sequence will be thrown away.
+We will instead use equation~\eqref{eq:Gegenbauer} to compute a starting point for the backwards recurrence in $l$ as demonstrated later in section~\ref{sec:CF1K}.